alexgaarciia/AIMathAnalysis/README.md

 | 19    | Inventory Optimization Analysis    | PI               | PI            | PI              | PI           |
 | 20    | Orbital Period Computation         | PI               | M+S           | PI              | PI           |

-These tables outline the results of all five LLMs used in the experiments: ChatGPT-v3.5, ChatGPT-v4, ChatGPT-v4 + Mathematica, Google Gemini and Meta LLaMA-2-70b.
+These tables outline the results of all five LLMs used in the experiments: ChatGPT-v3.5, ChatGPT-v4, Wolfram GPT, Google Gemini and Meta LLaMA-2-70b.
 In each case, the LLMs are evaluated as:
 - (NA) stands for Nothing.
 - (PI) stands for Partial or Incorrect solution provided.
 - (M) stands for (correct) Methodology only, where the LLM explains the theoretical background to solve the problem, but no solution is provided.